cubieplayer/cubian.org/_posts/2013-08-12-enlarge-cubian-rootfs-partition.md

 The rootfs partition on Cubian is 1GB.
 You may wants to enlarge the partition for more space.
 [Here](http://askubuntu.com/questions/24027/how-to-resize-a-ext4-root-partition-at-runtime) is a small tutorial.
-For convenience, I have created a tool based on the tutorial named `cubian-resizefs`
+For convenience, I created a tool based on the tutorial named `cubian-resizefs`

 # Installation